extreme-tech-seminar/extreme-tech-seminar.github.io/_posts/2014-05-01-announcing-extreme-tech-seminar.md

 ---
+layout: post
-title: Invitation - Extreme Tech Seminar
+title: Announcing the Extreme Tech Seminar
 author: Kevin McAllister
-layout: page
 ---

-This is an announcement and an invitation to participate in the Tech Seminar being held at CoreDial.
+We'd like to announce and invite you to attend the new Extreme Tech Seminar, a regular meeting to systematically study technology topics using significant works in the field, beginning with the seminal text _Structure and Interpretation of Computer Programs_!

 Join the Google Group [Extreme Tech Seminar](https://groups.google.com/d/forum/extreme-tech-seminar) to receive further announcements.

 ## What ##